Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Results

-Twenty-eight of the thirty algorithm submissions were evaluated.
-Two of the submissions could not be evaluated.
-One contained an erroneous link to the Docker image.
-The other would crash upon execution due to errors in the packaging of the code libraries.
+Of the thirty algorithms submitted to the study, twenty-eight were successfully evaluated on the full held-out dataset (two were excluded due to runtime failures).
 The event-based scores are presented in Table~\ref{tbl:event-results}.
-The winning submission (\textit{Sz Transformer}) has an F1-score of 43\%, a sensitivity of 37\%, a precision of 45\%, and produces an average of 1.34 false positives per day.
-The top-5 submissions have a sensitivity ranging from 37\%-58\%, a precision of 27\%-45\% and produce between 1.34 and 14 false positives per day.
-The sensitivity in function of precision is shown for all submissions in Figure~\ref{fig:sensitivity-precision}..
+The winning submission (\textit{Sz Transformer})~\cite{wu_seizuretransformer_2025} has an F1-score of 32\%, a sensitivity of 37\%, a precision of 29\%, and produces an average of 1.34 false positives per day.
+The top-5 submissions have a sensitivity ranging from 30\%-58\%, a precision of 19\%-29\%, and produce between 1.34 and 14 false positives per day.
+The sensitivity as a function of precision is shown for all submissions in Figure~\ref{fig:sensitivity-precision}.
+In the appendix~\ref{sec:appendix_benchmark_datasets}, we also report the event-based F1-score of all the open-source submissions on four additional datasets.